 Tannehill’s contract length is for another three years

 Tannehill was set to become a free agent in 2020 before the Titans offered him a contract.
 Therefore, Tannehill’s deal is just for the four years in the deal.
 The 2020 season was the first of those years, leaving three more seasons remaining on the contract.

 The restructure of Tannehill’s contract does not change the date that he becomes a free agent.
 While the contract technically runs until 2025, it will still void following the 2023 season.
 Therefore, despite the additional years in the deal, Tannehill remains under contract for three more seasons heading into 2021.

 What impact does Tannehill’s deal have on the Titans’ salary cap?

-Let’s take a look over the next three seasons and see what options the Titans have with Ryan Tannehill’s contract.
+Let’s take a look over the next three seasons and see what options the Titans have with Tannehill’s contract.